Foods for German Shepherds with Sensitive Stomachs - iHeartDogs.com

 👍 Upvotes: 0

-Home cooked.
+Home-cooked.
 I used to make rice with meat like salmon or chicken.
 Used vegetables and some chicken stock.
 Whole eggs (with shells) and a handful of vitamins and spices.
 You can find good recipes online for them.
 It actually isn’t too expensive either, especially when you buy in bulk.
-You can also meal prep so you can easily make a wks worth of food at once.
+You can also meal prep so you can easily make a week’s worth of food at once.

 👍 Upvotes: 0

 I give my boy Canidae pure duck or bison.
-Its expensive and I need to try and find something less expensive.
-I’ve had 5 gsd’s and they were all fine on totw but this guy can’t tolerate something in it.
+It’s expensive, and I need to try to find something less expensive.
+I’ve had 5 gsd’s, and they were all fine on totw, but this guy can’t tolerate something in it.
 I’ve tried all of them.
-I’ve used Wellness Simple also, very good but I can’ afford
+I’ve also used Wellness Simple, very good, but I can’t afford it

 👍 Upvotes: 0